rebeccadavidsson/programmeren-2/problems/cards/lab/README.md

 ## Card: initializer

+A method is a function that is attached to a particular class.
+That is why the code for a method should reside *inside* a class definition.
 Because `Card` is a data class, there are only two methods that are really needed to make it useful:

 - `__init__` to set values when creating one specific object of type `Card`
 - `__str__` to provide an easily readable description of the `Card` object